Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/03-deeper-dive-on-apps.md

 ```

 We had a look at the Tanzu Platform UI earlier to get some details about our application.
 Let's use the CLI to do the same.

 First, let's get a list of the applications (just one, really!) running in our space.
 ```execute
 tanzu app list
 ```
 You can see in the output our `inclusion` application is deployed in our space.

 Let's get more details about our application.
-The **Tanzu CLI supports tab completion for commands**, and resource names.
+The Tanzu CLI supports **tab completion** for commands, and resource names.
 Let's use it to get details for our application without having to type the whole name.
 Type the command below (or click the command), then **select to top terminal session, and press the TAB key**.
 Once you see the name of your app autocompleted, then you can press **Enter**.
 ```terminal:input
 text: "tanzu app get "
 endl: false